Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Floer boundary map

-We construct a system of multisections $\frak s$ on ${\CM}(H,J;[\gamma,w], [\gamma',w'])$ inductively over the symplectic area $ (\overline w \# w') \cap \omega \in \R_{\ge 0} $ which are transversal to $0$ and compatible with the identification made in Proposition \ref{connkura} (3).
-Such an inductive construction is proven to be possible for the relative version of the construction of Kuranishi structures in \cite{fukaya-ono} Theorem 6.12 (that is, \cite{fooo:book} Lemma A1.20).
-Now we define
+is finite for any fixed $A\in \R$.
+Using this finiteness, we construct a system of multisections $\frak s$ on ${\CM}(H,J;[\gamma,w], [\gamma',w'])$ inductively over the symplectic area $ (\overline w \# w') \cap \omega \in \R_{\ge 0} $ so that they are transversal to $0$ and compatible with the identification made in Proposition \ref{connkura} (3).
+Such an inductive construction is proven to be possible for the relative version of the construction of Kuranishi structures in \cite[Theorem 6.12]{fukaya-ono} (that is, \cite[Lemma A1.20]{fooo:book2}).
+Detail of the construction of such compatible system of Kuranishi structures is given in \cite[Parts 4 and 5]{fooo:techI}.
+Construction of the multisection then is detailed in \cite[Section 13]{fooo:tech2}.
+Now we define the operator $\partial_{(H,J)}$ by the formula: